JaneliaSciComp/SongExplorer/README.md

 * `learning rate` specifies the fraction of the gradient to change each weight by at each training step.
-Set it such that the training curve accuracy in "train-loss.pdf" does not saturate until after at least one epoch of ground truth has been trained upon.
+Set it such that the training curve accuracy in "train-validation-loss.pdf" does not saturate until after at least one epoch of ground truth has been trained upon.

 The above apply to all architectures.
 Specific to the default convolutional